pwalkerdev/Headless/README.md

 A simple, barebones foundation for interpreting, compiling & executing code.

+Also check out [prototyper](https://github.com/pwalkerdev/prototyper).
+A VSCode extension built using Headless.

 ## Description

 The goal of the Headless project is very simple: A convinient platform to write & test code quickly, with minimal setup - preferably none.
 No need to create a new solution, scaffold a database, use a project template or install a gigabyte of npm packages - matter of fact, you don't even have to save it to file.
 Just take a chunk of code, run it, and examine the output.
 From there, an idea can be proven, and _then_ you can start farting about with that other stuff.